 5(c) Scope of the Project: The Final Feasibility Report, PMP, any Federal authorizing legislation, and any relevant Reclamation Directive and Standard for Preconstruction and/or Construction, detail the initial scope of work and level of effort.
 When the Parties identify new tasks, specific scopes and requirements will be negotiated between the Parties.
 The PMP can be routinely updated by Reclamation as required and SPA and any other non-Federal cost-share partners will be notified as appropriate.

-5(d) In-Kind Services: Submission of documentation for in-kind services shall be submitted quarterly.
+5(d) In-Kind Services: Submission of documentation for in-kind services shall be submitted quarterly by the SPA and Reclamation.
 Quarterly accounting must detail work done for agreed-upon items.
 Only costs incurred against a cost-share agreement need to be documented and submitted for approval.
 Project numbers must be used to distinguish various tasks and work phases.
 Items required for proper verification of work done include certified payroll, applicable contract numbers (i.e., consultant contracts), quarterly reports that coincide with Federal reporting requirements and generally accepted accounting principles, identification of cost-share partners, and scopes of work.
 Services cannot be included in any other Federal award in a current or prior period and their value must be based upon current market prices.

-5(e) If Reclamation projects that the value of the non-federal partner contributions provided under Article 5(a) of this MOA will be less than the assigned Non-Federal Proportionate Cost-Share then SPA shall provide an additional cash contribution to Reclamation in the amount necessary to make SPA’s total contribution equal to the non-federal partner assigned proportionate cost-share of the Preconstruction Activities.
+5(e) If Reclamation projects that the value of the non-federal partner contributions provided under Article 5(a) of this MOA will be less than the assigned Non-Federal Proportionate Cost-Share then SPA shall provide, subject to the availability of funds, an additional cash contribution to Reclamation in the amount necessary to make SPA’s total contribution equal to the non-federal partner assigned proportionate cost-share of the Preconstruction Activities.

 5(f) If Reclamation determines that the value of non-federal partner contributions provided under Article 5(a) of this MOA will be more than the assigned Non-Federal Proportionate Cost-Share then Reclamation, subject to the availability of funds, shall reimburse SPA for any such value in excess of the non-federal partner assigned proportionate cost-share of the Preconstruction Activities.